Givetel/api-docs/docs/zapier_token.md

 ### 11: Return the token that was fetched from storage

 - Select the `Sub-Zap` Zapier app for this step.
-- Name the step "Return Token" or similar".
+- Name the step "Return Token" or similar.
 - For the `Event`, select `Return From a Sub-Zap`.
 - In the `Configure` tab, create a return value called `token` and make the value the `Data` from the `Get New Token` step.